elag/DQIG/README.md

 # DQIG: Data Quality Interest Group

-The activities of the Data Quality Interest Group (DQIG) are

-* call attention to the importance of data quality
+The mission of the Data Quality Interest Group (DQIG) is to call attention to the importance of data quality, and collaborate on solving current issues.
-* promote, improve and invent metrics to measure data quality
-* discuss and collabore on tools
-* discuss and collabore on visualisation
-* discuss and collabore on communication on the results of measurements
-* how to improve the quality

 [Link to join FIG (TBD).]()